TEACHING PHILOSOPHY OUTLINE

 HISTORICAL PERSPECTIVES: THE ART OF LISTENING

-Notwithstanding some physical defect, most people are able to hear.
-Unfortunately on the other hand, many people do not know how to listen.
+Notwithstanding some unfortunate physical defect, most people are able to hear.
+Unfortunately on the other hand, most people do not know how to listen.
 The difference is, hearing constitutes awareness of Sound while listening is the comprehension of Sound.

 The ability to listen is especially necessary for Musicians.
 Unfortunately, this is often neglected--both by Educators and the Musicians themselves--simply because most are basically unaware of these distinctions.
-Nonetheless, until mastery is achieved, listening is the most essential characteristic in understanding the language of Music.
+Nonetheless, in order to achieve real mastery, listening is the most essential characteristic in understanding the language of Music.
 Notwithstanding one’s dedication, over a period of time most aspiring Musicians achieve some degree of proficiency on their instrument.
 Still, an inability to analytically listen hinders any evolution beyond the basic exercise of playing.
 The result then becomes control of the instrument instead of playing Music THRU the instrument.

 JAZZ: You either LOVE it or LEAVE it!